API Key Authenticator rule

 Key Location

-Required.
 The location to find the key.
-If none of the locations are found, this API rule passes the request through to the next API rule.
+At least one header or parameter key location is required.
+If none of the specified locations are found, this rule passes the request through to the next rule.

 Custom Header Keys

 The names of the headers that can contain the key.
-If more than one header is given, they are all checked.
+At runtime, the Snaplex checks all of these locations.
 Click Plus Icon to add header keys.

 Key